 The author discusses her book "Unchanged Trebles: What Boy Choirs Teach Us About Motherhood and Masculinity."
 Prior to the discussion, the Princeton Boychoir will perform starting at 6:30 p.m.

-Enjoy a special performance by the Princeton Boychoir who will help set the mood for the author talk to follow by Rebekah Peeples, associate dean of the College for Curriculum and Assessment at Princeton University.
+The evening begins with a special performance by the Princeton Boychoir who will set the mood for the author discussion and book signing.

 About the book (from the publisher):